Yeast

 “opportunistic organism”.
 In a healthy individual the

-Candida at bay.
-But when different factors contribute to
+different factors contribute to weaken the immune

-weaken the immune system, the otherwise non-threatening
+system, the otherwise non-threatening Candida is

-the most severe form of a recurring yeast infection is
+the entire body.
+Perhaps the most severe form of a

-that which affects the gastrointestinal tract.
-This type
+recurring yeast infection is that which affects the

-of yeast infection may not affect the bowel function but
+not affect the bowel function but provides a reservoir

-provides a reservoir for recurring yeast infections in
+for recurring yeast infections in other parts of the

-other parts of the body, especially in the genitourinary
+body, especially in the genitourinary

 tract.

-While mild
+While

-yeast infections may be treated with natural home
+mild yeast infections may be treated with natural home

-are many over-the-counter cures for yeast infection like
+remedies, there are many over-the-counter treatments for

-antifungal medications available containing
+yeast infection like antifungal medications available

-clotrimazole, nystatin, fluconazole, miconazole, and
+containing clotrimazole, nystatin, fluconazole,

-antifungal family and act by breaking down and
+the same antifungal family and act by breaking down and

 dissolving the cell wall of the yeast.
 They are